RhyssHawk/Random-Stuff/Zombie Game/Version2/INFO.md

 Considered adding a map with clickable buttons to move instead of a dropdown menu, but not sure how to do that with AppJar, and the first couple of attempts failed so I stuck with the old drop down menu.
 Could change later on.

+Event chances:
+ - 10% per chance, per weight of finding an item while inspecting area
+ - 25% chance of encountering a Zombie upon moving
+ - Zombies generate with between 10 and 100 health
+ - Zombies always have three random attacks
+ - Zombies have 0 to 3 random weaknesses